sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 ```

 We can also use `UserError` in this case, or even go further and have another union for the errors.
 This is great when
-the schema has been figured out and won't evolve since you can really taylor your query on each field.
-But it does make
+the schema has been figured out and won't evolve since you can really tailor your query to each field.
-evolving the graph difficult, since it'll get [tightly coupled][8] to the types and query used on the client side.
+But it does make evolving the graph difficult, since it'll get [tightly coupled][8] to the types and query used on the client side.

-You can keep your query generic, but then you loose on the benefits of Result, so why not use the userError handling in
+You can keep your query generic, but then you lose on the benefits of Result, so why not use the userError handling in
 with Payload instead.
+There's this article "[_A Guide to GraphQL Errors_][8]" by _Marc-Andre Giroux's_ that I appreciated, it may help you too.

 ## Mutation on the client side